What is Wrapped Bitcoin (wBTC)? Understanding wrapped tokens

 How many wrapped Bitcoins are there?

-At the time of writing, there are over 163,000 wBTC tokens in circulation.
-This figure represents around 0.084% of Bitcoin's circulating supply.
+At the time of writing, there are over 153,000 wBTC wrapped tokens in circulation, compared to Bitcoin's circulating supply of 19.7 million bitcoins.

 Will wBTc's price always equal the price of BTC?